account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 38.1 ElasticSearch server on localhost (failed to implement due to Java version conflict)
    #Requires Java to be installed
+   #Uses package "elasticsearch/elasticsearch": "^7.11"
    #Install Elastic Server via zip or msi.
 For zip version => download, unzip, CLI to folder and started from the command line =>  .\bin\elasticsearch.bat
    #Available by /GET at => http://localhost:9200

 -----------------------------------------------------

 38.2 ElasticSearch on ElasticSearch Cloud.
 See example at => https://github.com/account931/Laravel-Yii2_Comment_Vote_widgets/blob/master/blog_Laravel/app/Http/Controllers/Elastic/ElasticController.php
-Works on Engines API => docs => https://www.elastic.co/guide/en/app-search/current/engines.html
+  #Works on Engines API => docs => https://www.elastic.co/guide/en/app-search/current/engines.html
-Steps:
+  #DOES NOT Use package "elasticsearch/elasticsearch": "^7.11"
+#Steps:
    #Registered, got an endpoint e.g https://myelasticz.ent.us-central1.gcp.cloud.es.io/.
 Endpoint is used for personal account dashboard and as url to make API requests.

    #HOW TO SEARCH (ElasticSearch Cloud) =>